KrishnaMehta123/Suggestedits/docs/Engagements/in-app/create-message-in-app/advanced-in-app-builder.md

 You can enhance your In-App message by adding the following elements inside the container:

 * **Text**: Add text to convey your message.
-Use the available styling options to ensure it fits your brand's style.
+Use the available styling options to ensure it aligns with your brand's style.
 * **Image**: Incorporate visuals or branding images to create an engaging experience.
   * The builder supports multiple image elements, which you can stack on top of each other.
-  * Image elements can also function as buttons, enabling call-to-actions directly from the image.
+  * Image elements can also function as buttons, enabling a call-to-action directly from the image.
 * **Button**: Create call-to-action buttons, such as _Shop Now_ or _Learn More_, with precise control over the design and positioning.

 ### Display Element Over or Behind an Element